silabas-motorai/lane_map_QC_tool/README.md

 ---
 ### Lane Routing Simulation

-Click ** Lane Routing Simulation** to activate the tool.
+Click **🚗 Lane Routing Simulation** to activate the tool.
-- Start Node: Click on the map to set (Green point).
+- Start Node: Click on the map to set start point(green point)
-- End Node: Click again to set (Red point).
+- End Node: Click again to set end point (red point)

-The calculated routes will appear as overlay layers in unique colors.
-Right-click on the mouse will delete the selected nodes and the generated routes.

 Calculated routes will appear as unique color overlays.
 Right-click to clear all nodes and routes.